12. Verrou: a floating-point rounding errors checker

 --check-nan=<yes|no> [default=yes]

 Activate NaN detection.
 NaN produces a valgrind error.
-This functionnality requires the verrou backend.
+This functionality requires the verrou backend.

 --check-inf=<yes|no> [default=yes]

 Activate Inf detection. +/-Inf produces a valgrind error.
-This functionnality requires the verrou backend.
+This functionality requires the verrou backend.

 --check-cancellation=<yes|no> [default=no]

 Activate cancellation detection.
 Cancellation produces a valgrind error.
-This functionnality is available for the verrou, mcaquad and checkdenorm backends.
+This functionality is available for the verrou, mcaquad and checkdenorm backends.
 The level of detected cancellations can be configured with --cc-threshold-float and --cc-threshold-double.

 --cc-gen-file=<FILE>